Fathers Of The Internet – Who are They?

 The World Wide Web was created in 1989 by Tim Berners-Lee while working at CERN, the European Organization for Nuclear Research.

-The idea of the World Wide Web was to allow anyone to access the internet from any computer anywhere in the world.
+The idea of the World Wide Web was to allow anyone to access the Internet from any computer anywhere in the world.

-The first web browser was released in 1993, called “Netscape Navigator,” which shocked many people.
-In 1994, a group of scientists from MIT developed “Mosaic”, which allowed browsing through websites.
-The World Wide Web quickly became very popular, and in 1995 the first website was created: http://www.cnn.com The next big step was when Google launched its first search engine.
+The first web browser, Netscape Navigator, was released in 1993, shocking many people.
+In 1994, a group of scientists from MIT developed Mosaic, which allowed browsing through websites.
+The World Wide Web quickly became very popular, and in 1995, the first website was created: http://www.cnn.com.
+The next big step was when Google launched its first search engine.

-Tim wanted to make sure the World Wide Web would work on computers with different operating systems, such as Macs and PCs.
+Tim wanted to ensure the World Wide Web would work on computers with different operating systems, such as Macs and PCs.
 He knew he needed a way to link them all together.
-“So I looked at the Internet and thought, ‘Wow, this is great,’ ” he said. ““This is the future of the Internet.”
+“So I looked at the Internet and thought, ‘Wow, this is great,’ ” he said.
+“This is the future of the Internet.”
 He called his idea the World Wide Web.

 The First Webmasters – Mike Adams